XHERP-FM

-XHERP-FM (branded as "boom 104.7") is a Mexican Spanish-language FM radio station that serves the Tampico, Tamaulipas market area broadcasting on 104.7 MHz FM.
+XHERP-FM (branded as "Boom FM") is a Spanish-language radio station that serves the Tampico, Tamaulipas, Mexico market area broadcasting on 104.7 FM.

 History

 XERP-AM 1330 received its concession on November 10, 1958.
 The station broadcast from Ciudad Madero and was owned by Juan Gualberto Guerra Luna.
 His estate owned XERP/XHERP until 2013.
 It broadcast grupera music as a local station called La Tremenda and then repeated W Radio before the transition to Boom FM.